-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Spreadex safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Spreadex reliable in your individual circumstances.
 We also compared Spreadex with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Annual financial statements on website||No||No||No|

 |Broker ownership transparency||Yes||No||No|

 |Broker is audited by the Big Four||No||Yes||Yes|

 Disclaimer: 58% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.